rohan9kulkarni/rohankulkarni.github.io/content/blog/heidelberg/interview.md

    - *Special relativity and Classical field theory* by Leonard Susskind (The first three chapters should be good enough for Special relativity)
 5. :star2: If you have a friend who is very well versed in all these subjects, ask them to test your basic understanding of these subjects (Not someone who is looking to show off their knowledge, but rather someone who is genuinely willing to help -  the first type of person will cause more harm than good)

+As you will see, the theme of the questions can vary a lot.
+It really is more about breadth than depth while you prepare.

 ## <span style = "color:orange"> Interview Questions </span>

 My most important advice is that **keywords** are much more powerful than an elaborate explanation during such an interview.